telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 ## Contact us

-Suppose you have more questions or need assistance configuring your iOS device alongside Fiddler Everywhere, then you can reach out to our support team through the **Help** > ***Contact Support** option.
+Suppose you have more questions or need assistance configuring your iOS device alongside Fiddler Everywhere, then you can reach out to our support team through the [**Contact Support**]({%slug file-menu%}#contact-support) option.